List of sports events affected by the virus from China

 Asian Champions League: Matches involving Chinese clubs Guangzhou Evergrande, Shanghai Shenhua and Shanghai SIPG postponed to April-May.
 Beijing FC allowed to play from Feb.
 18. Matches involving South Korean clubs Jeonbuk Hyundai Motors, Suwon Samsung Bluewings and FC Seoul to be played with no spectators from March 3.
 Matches involving Iranian clubs Esteghlal, Persepolis, Shahr Khodro, Sepahan on March 2-3 postponed.

+Champions League: Valencia vs. Atalanta in Valencia on March 10, no spectators.

 Europa League: Inter Milan vs. Ludogorets on Feb.
-27 behind closed doors.
+27; Getafe vs. Inter Milan in Getafe on March 19; no spectators.

 Asian women's Olympic qualifying Group B tournament relocated from Wuhan to Sydney from Feb.
 3-13.
 China vs. South Korea playoffs on March 6 and 11 moved to April 9 and 14; China home game in Sydney.